alchemistOfWeb/alchemistOfWeb/README.md

 # 👋 Hi, I'm AlchemistOfWeb - Full-stack Python Developer

-Focused on building reliable web systems with clear architecture, clean code, and thoughtful UX.
 I have 2+ years of commercial experience and a strong background in **applied mathematics and computer science**.